Am I the only one out there who can’t stand the smell of balsamic vinegar? That is some powerful stuff. It makes my head hurt a little bit.

 - Boil over medium heat for about 15-20 minutes, until thick and syrupy.

-- Shred your pork and stir in half of the prepared sauce.
+- Drain juices from pork.
+Shred your pork and stir in half of the prepared sauce.
 Serve the rest of the sauce alongside the pork with buns.